Humanities and Social Sciences Research Committee

 - To serve as a forum for the discussion of improvement and expansion of research activity.

-- As needed, the committee arranges seminars for faculty members to answer questions on how to write proposals, how to use university research administration systems, and on how to find funding opportunities and submit applications.
+- As needed, the committee or a subcommittee will lead seminars for faculty members to answer questions on how to write proposals, how to use university research administration systems, and on how to find funding opportunities and submit applications.

 - To communicate needs or problems related to research and the research environment to the Associate Dean.